Laney’s Latin; Hearing Not Required, CART Captioning University Latin

 “If I had a choice, I would have gone a slightly different way.
 I would have chosen to teach a deaf child sign language when the child is in middle school (after the language acquisition period closes … to ensure that the child’s speech doesn’t deteriorate) to allow the child to communicate the best way that a child can.
 At least the child would know how to communicate through the hearing world and the deaf world.”

 “I think children should learn both ways for total communication.
 Parents should not let the child place more emphasis on sign language.
 Parents should work more on oral speaking throughout childhood.
 It’s important that children are able to speak, so they have a choice in their communication when they enter the real world.”

-I asked Laney to describe her Latin experiences with a CART provider.
-When I first appeared, she walked in, took one look at my equipment, stopped in her tracks.
+I asked Laney to describe her Latin experiences with a CART captioner.
+When I first appeared, Laney -had not received any notice from my Friday afternoon request to this Monday morning class – walked in, took one look at my equipment, stopped in her tracks.

-“Let’s say I wasn’t expecting a captioner who was so dedicated to help me learn and ‘hear’ Latin,” she says.
+“Let’s say I wasn’t expecting a captioner who was so dedicated to help me learn and ‘hear’ Latin,” Laney says.

 “Some high school teachers knew that it was hard for me to understand them in lecture tone.
 When I was in high school, I took Latin for three years.
 But I always felt that I was missing out something (which I did because I failed the Latin placement test after three years of Latin!).
 I’d come into the class prepared with my version of the story and try to gather all corrections from other students.
 The teacher never corrected my versions.”